Sarkodie (rapper): 2022–present: Jamz and tour

 He however, missed his Jam World Tour show in Detroit due flight issues.
-He had to do an emergency landing at Delta Air Line on an Island in Portugal, and he blamed the airline for this.
+He had to do an emergency landing at Delta Air Lines on an island in Portugal, and he blamed the airline for this.

 Recognition

 Sarkodie often raps in his native language, Twi, a Ghanaian Language and is considered a "multifaceted rapper" due to the various musical styles he possesses.
 Sarkodie is often named as one of Africa's best hip hop artists.
 MTV Base ranked him sixth on its list of the Hottest African MCs in 2014.
 In 2013, Lynx TV ranked him first on its list of the "Top 10 Ghanaian Rappers of All Time".
 In 2015, AfricaRanking.com ranked him third on its list of the "Top 10 African Rappers of 2015".
 In 2015, The Guardian listed him as one of its top five hip hop acts on the African continent.
 He was ranked 8th on Forbes and Channel O's 2013 and 2015 list of the Top 10 Richest/Bankable African Artistes.
 In 2020, he won "Artiste of the Year" during the Ghana Music Awards USA (GMA USA).
-He has worked with various international musicians including E-40(who Sarkodie featured on his 'CEO Flow' track), Ace Hood(featured on Sarkodie's 'New Guy' track).
-He was also a featured artist on Jidenna's Bambi Too, on which he was featured alongside Quavo.